What Do Mechanical Engineers Do?

-"Mechanical engineering is problem solving," said Jennifer McInnis, a mechanical engineering faculty member at Southern New Hampshire University (SNHU).
-"It's applying science and math and other specific knowledge to design solutions to a problem."
+“Mechanical engineering is problem solving,” said Jennifer McInnis, a faculty member in Southern New Hampshire University (SNHU) mechanical engineering program.
+“It’s applying science and math and other specific knowledge to design solutions to a problem.”

 If you’re wondering where mechanical engineering degree jobs might take you, you could find yourself working across a wide variety of industries, from automotive and construction to information technology, biomedical and manufacturing.